-8.2.2 :
+8.2.2 New Cylinder Heads:

-8.2.2.1 A new cylinder head that has been modified with pressure transducer tubes installed, and never used in a previous with Stoddard solvent before assembly.
+8.2.2.1 A new cylinder head that has been modified with pressure transducer tubes installed, and never used in a previous LSPI test, shall be cleaned with Stoddard solvent before assembly.
 Ensure all debris left from the tube installation has been cleaned off of the cylinder head

+8.2.3 Used Cylinder Heads:

-8.2.
-For a cylinder head that has been modified with pressure transducer tubes installed, and has been used in a previous LSPI test, clean the bare cylinder head, with tubes (but no valve-train components) in an ultrasonic parts cleaner. ,7Rinse parts with cleaning soap, NAT-50 or PDN-507 before putting them into the ultrasonic cleaner.
-Use Ultrasonic Solution 7 and B
+8.2.3.1 For a cylinder head that has been modified with pressure transducer tubes installed, and has been used in a previous LSPI test, clean the bare cylinder head, with tubes (but no valve-train components) in an ultrasonic parts cleaner.
+Tierra Tech Model MOT500NS,7 has been found suitable for this purpose.
+Rinse parts with cleaning soap, NAT-50 or PDN-50,7 , before putting them into the ultrasonic cleaner.
+Use Ultrasonic Solution 7 and B17,7 in the ultrasonic parts cleaner.

-8.2.
-The cleaning procedure is described below:
+8.2.3.2 The cleaning procedure is described below: